timofeysie/tiwanaku/README.md

 ```

+When running the app, the form select still needs some work.
+It doesn't change and I'm thinking show the total number of results and a link to view them would be a decent feature.

 ## Deploying the PWA

 [The official Ionic/Firebase]
-(https://ionicframework.com/docs/publishing/progressive-web-app) lays out the baisc steps, some of which are applicable to Ionic only, such as the build system.
+(https://ionicframework.com/docs/publishing/progressive-web-app) lays out the basic steps, some of which are applicable to Ionic only, such as the build system.
 ```
 npm install -g @angular/cli // if you haven't already ng add @angular/pwa